ChrisWhealy/DistributedSystemNotes/Lecture 14.md

 1. ***The Distributed Transaction Commit Problem***
     All processes jointly contribute towards a transactional unit of work.
 It must then be agreed upon as to whether that unit of work should be committed or aborted

 All of these problems share the same common requirement &mdash; they all need to agree on some shared set of information.
-Exactly ***what*** needs to be agreed on varies; it could be the order in which messages are delivered, or whether a set of processes are alive or dead, or who the leader is, or who gets access to a shared resource, or whether a transaction should be committed or aborted.
-Irrespective of the details, the consensus problem boils down to working out how to agree on information that constitutes  *"common knowledge"*.
+Exactly ***what*** needs to be agreed on varies; it could be the order in which messages are delivered, or whether a set of processes are alive or dead, or who the leader is, or who gets access to a shared resource, or whether a transaction should be committed or aborted: but irrespective of these details, the consensus problem boils down to working out how to agree on information that constitutes  *"common knowledge"*.

 What makes this really hard is the fact that faults can occur: namely ***crash faults*** or ***omission faults***.
 But even in the somewhat simpler case where we only need to deal with crash faults, this problem is still really hard.